OEM 13c BI (Business Intelligence) Reporting

-Same window top right there is the icon to create the report. select the create report icon will move to the report creation console.
+Same window top right there is the icon to create the report.
+Selecting the create report icon will move to the report creation console.

-This figure shows to report creation, There are two options
+This figure shows how to report creation.
+There are two options:

 - Guided method to create a report